William Mosley

-William Ralph Mosley, Jr. (born June 22, 1989) is an American basketball center who plays for Shinshu Brave Warriors of the Japanese B.League.
+William Ralph Mosley, Jr. (born June 22, 1989) is an American former basketball center who last played for Spartak Subotica of the Basketball League of Serbia.
 He played for Northwestern State from 2008–09 through 2011–12.
 He is best known for leading NCAA Division I in blocks as a junior in 2010–11.
 Mosley recorded a school single season record 156 blocks in 32 games player for an average of 4.9 per game.
 He graduated after 2011–12 as the fifth most prolific shot blocker in NCAA history after having accumulated 456 career blocks.

 Early life

 Mosley was born in Shreveport, Louisiana.
 He attended Huntington High School from 2003–04 to 2006–07, and as a senior he was named Second-team All-District 1-5A on a team that finished with a 34–6 overall record.
 The Raiders, as the team was known, was the second-ranked team in Louisiana's Class 5A.
 During his final high school season, Mosley averaged 9.2 points, 11.3 rebounds 5.2 blocks per game.